DJDanl/cpp-docs.pt-br/docs/standard-library/hash-multiset-class.md

 ### <a name="remarks"></a>Comentários

-Se o valor de retorno `begin` for atribuído a um `const_iterator`, os elementos no objeto hash_multiset não podem ser modificados.
-Se o valor de retorno `begin` for atribuído a um `iterator`, os elementos no objeto hash_multiset poderão ser modificados.
+Se o valor de retorno `begin` de for atribuído a `const_iterator`um, os elementos no objeto hash_multiset não poderão ser modificados.
+Se o valor de retorno `begin` de for atribuído a `iterator`um, os elementos no objeto hash_multiset poderão ser modificados.

 ### <a name="example"></a>Exemplo